M&G Investment Management Ltd Sells 3,000 Shares of Trinseo S.A. (NYSE:TSE) Stock

 Trinseo S.A.
-(NYSE:TSE) major shareholder M&G Investment Management Ltd sold 3,000 shares of the firm’s stock in a transaction on Monday, February 1st.
-The stock was sold at an average price of $52.24, for a total value of $156,720.00.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-Major shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.
+(NYSE:TSE) major shareholder M&G Investment Management Ltd sold 3,000 shares of the company’s stock in a transaction that occurred on Monday, February 8th.
+The stock was sold at an average price of $57.20, for a total transaction of $171,600.00.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Large shareholders that own more than 10% of a company’s stock are required to disclose their transactions with the SEC.

 M&G Investment Management Ltd also recently made the following trade(s):